Mutations as Levy flights: Discussion

-It would be extremely interesting to check the Levy character of mutations in eukaryotes.
-Cancer stem cells are very good candidates because for some human tissues they reach numbers above $10^8$ and near $10^4$ replications along a lifespan \cite{Tomasetti}.
-Massive sequencing of tumors are already available, see for example \cite{sequencing}, and may provide the data for checking the Levy hypothesis.
+Massive sequencing of tumors are already available, see for example \cite{sequencing}, and the importance of somatic mutations in cancer is widely recognized.
+A catalogue of somatic mutations in cancer exists\\ (https://cancer.sanger.ac.uk/cosmic), which may provide the data for checking the Levy hypothesis.
 The idea that large rearrangement hits on particular genes may lead to cancer is very plausible.
-In particular, hits on the very important p53 gene \cite{p53}.
+In particular, hits on very important genes, such as p53 \cite{p53}.
+Correlations between CNVs and relevant genes have been tested \cite{cnv}.

 If the Levy nature of mutations is generally confirmed, it could have practical implications in modeling carcinogenesis.
-We have already tried a simplistic model \cite{cancer}, that should be further elaborated.
-The authors acknowledge support from the National Program of Basic Sciences in Cuba, and from the Office of External Activities of the International Center for Theoretical Physics (ICTP). \begin{appendix}
+The key obstacle is to relate mutations to cellular fitness \cite{ref1}.
+In gene expression space \cite{cancer}, however, the high and low fitness regions are apparent.
+Normal tissues and tumors are grouped in disjoint high fitness regions.
+We have tried\cite{cancer} a local plus Levy jumps model for the motion in this space that seems to reproduce the data on cancer risk in a set of tissues.